buley/personal/src/content/advice.md

 - *"There are no solutions, only trade-offs."* -- Thomas Sowell
 - *"First they ignore you, then they laugh at you, then they fight you, then you win."* -- Mahatma Gandhi
 - *"You never want a serious crisis to go to waste.
 And what I mean by that is an opportunity to do things that you think you could not do before."* -- Rahm Emanuel

+ - *"When one tugs at a single thing in nature, he finds it attached to the rest of the world."* -- John Muir

 ## Game Theory, Leverage & Power Dynamics
 *How influence is gained, lost, and weaponized.*